On Scaling Up 3D Gaussian Splatting Training: Scaling Hyperparameters for Batched Training

-Alongside the \sqrtrule{} (Eq~\ref{eq:lambda}), we also propose an \exprule{} to accommodate larger batches (Eq~\ref{eq:beta}).
-Initially used by \cite{ema}, this rule scales the momentum parameters with \(\beta' = \beta ^ {\text{batch\_size}}\), which exponentially decreases the influence of past gradients when the batch size increases.
 We wish to stress that in the real world, even though some cameras share similar poses, a set of random cameras generally observe different parts of a scene, hence the gradients in a batch are mostly sparse and can be thought of as roughly independent.
 We empirically study the independent gradient hypothesis and evaluate our proposed scaling rules.